Do Solar Panels Damage Roofs? Our Guide to Solar Panels

 Do Solar Panels Mess Up Your Roof?

 The most important thing you can do when having solar panels installed is to have them installed properly.
 They can mess up your roof if they are not put on correctly.

 You’ll want to have a professional with plenty of experience installing your panels.
 Different roofing materials can affect the installation process, so you don’t want to leave things to chance with someone who doesn’t know exactly what they’re doing.

 Your home’s roofing system is one of the critical elements—almost as important as the building’s foundation.
 It’s therefore understandable to wonder if having holes drilled in your roof will void the roof warranty.

-A roof warranty is made up of two parts: the installer’s warranty and the materials warranty.
-The installer’s warranty lasts on average about 10 years.
+A roof warranty is made up of two parts: the installer’s labor warranty and the manufacturer’s materials warranty.
+The installer’s warranty lasts on average about 2-5 years but can vary from contractor to contractor.
 The materials warranty ranges based on the material used, anywhere from 25-50 years.

 How the panels are installed will determine whether your roof’s warranty becomes void.
 In fact, over time, no matter the installation process, it’s highly likely you’ll have to deal with damage to your roof and potential warranty issues.

 If you install your panels with the placement of a new roof, you likely won’t have to deal with issues until the roof needs to be replaced anyway.
 You can also find installation and mounting methods that cause little to no damage to your roof.